mondalchandler/website-screenshot-cli/README.md

 Use `--insecure` for staging/dev sites with custom or invalid certificates.

 **❌ Playwright complains about missing browsers**
-Run: `python -m playwright install chromium`
+Run: `python3 -m playwright install chromium`

 **❌ Command not found / permissions (macOS)**
-Use the `python -m` form exactly as shown.
+Use the `python3 -m` form exactly as shown.
 If downloads are blocked, connect to VPN first.

 **❌ Screenshots look “shifted” after hiding a cookie banner**
 Make sure you included `--hide-selectors` with the OneTrust selectors shown above.
 The app also clears banner‑added top offsets automatically.